Gbola-bo/PostMan/TEMPLATE_SPEC.md

   this slide should have a photo placeholder. **Not required.** A text-only slide (a closing CTA slide, for example) legitimately has no `Image` layer at all, and the engine treats that as normal, not an error.

-If you do include an `Image` layer, **clip it to the shape that defines the visible crop region**, the same way you'd clip any photo into a frame in Photoshop.
-That underlying shape can be named anything - the engine finds it by its position in the layer stack (directly below `Image`), not by name.
-The engine resizes and re-clips whatever photo goes in to match this layer's current size and position, so make sure `Image`'s bounds in the original PSD already match where you want photos to appear.
+- **`Image Placeholder`** (capital I, capital P) - **optional, but recommended whenever you include an `Image` layer.** This is the shape that defines the actual visible crop window for this specific slide - the frame the end user's photo gets fitted and cropped into.
+It's allowed to be a different size and shape per artboard (a tall portrait frame on Cover, a near-square frame on a Middle slide, etc.) - that's the whole point of having it as its own layer rather than reusing `Image`'s own bounds everywhere.

+**If `Image Placeholder` is present, it - not `Image` - determines both the crop tool's aspect ratio shown to the user AND the actual size/position the final photo gets resized and placed into.** `Image` itself just needs to be clipped to whatever frame shape sits below it in the layer stack (the same "Create Clipping Mask" pattern you'd use for any photo-in-a-frame in Photoshop) - its own bounds stop mattering once a separate placeholder exists.
+If you don't include an `Image Placeholder` layer at all, the engine falls back to using `Image`'s own bounds for both purposes, exactly as before - existing templates built before this convention existed keep working unchanged.

-**Don't duplicate these names within one artboard.** If an artboard has two layers both named `Image`, lookups use the first match found, and the result is ambiguous - not necessarily wrong, but not something you control.
+**Don't duplicate these names within one artboard.** If an artboard has two layers both named `Image` (or two named `Image Placeholder`), lookups use the first match found, and the result is ambiguous - not necessarily wrong, but not something you control.
 It's completely fine and expected for `headline text` and `Image` to repeat *across* different artboards (Cover and Middle can each have their own) - each artboard's content is looked up scoped to that artboard, so there's no